Failed real estate exam 3 times? Here’s what to do

 What to Do After Failing the Real Estate Exam 3 Times

-Once you’ve failed the exam three times, it’s important not to panic or give up.
-Many states allow you to retake the exam several times, though some may require additional steps after multiple failed attempts.
-Be sure to check with your state’s real estate commission for the specific rules.
+First of all, do not panic or give up.
+This is not the end of the road, just a bump on it, and many states allow you to retake the exam several times.
+For some states, this may require additional steps, so be sure to check with your state’s real estate commission for the specific rules and state requirements.

 • Review your score report: Most states provide a breakdown of your performance by category.
-Identify which sections you struggled with the most.
+Identify which sections you struggled with the most so you can focus on those in your studies.

-• Use quality real estate prep tools: Choose study tools that offer detailed explanations, unlimited real estate practice exams, and flashcards to reinforce your knowledge.
+• Use quality real estate prep tools: Choose study tools that offer detailed explanations, flashcards to reinforce your knowledge, and unlimited real estate practice exams.

 • Simulate exam conditions: Practice under timed conditions to improve your test-taking stamina and accuracy.